impallari/Font-Testing-Page/README.md

 Live at http://niram.org/tamil-font-test

 Tamil Font Testing Page is a tool to test Tamil fonts which are in development.
-Simply 'Drag and Drop' the work in progress, font into a browser to see how it displayed.
-It
+Simply 'Drag and Drop' the work in progress, font into a browser to see how it displayed in a browser.

 Operation is simple: